Indian Arrival Day

-Indian Arrival Day is a holiday celebrated on various days in the nations of the Caribbean, Fiji, South Africa, and Mauritius, commemorating the arrival of people from the Indian subcontinent to their respective nations as indentured labours brought by European colonial authorities and their agents.
-In Guyana, Mauritius, and Trinidad and Tobago, it is an official public holiday.
+Indian Arrival Day is a holiday celebrated on various days in the nations of the Caribbean, Fiji, South Africa and Mauritius, commemorating the arrival of people from India and the wider subcontinent to their respective nations as indentured laborers brought by European colonial authorities and their agents.
+In Guyana, Mauritius, Fiji and Trinidad and Tobago, where it started, it is an official public holiday.

 By country

 Fiji

-A resolution was passed in public discussion that every year on May 14 as to be Girmit Remembrance Day.
-May 14 is the day that the Leonidas (the first ship of indentured Indians) arrived in Fiji in 1879.
-Throughout the country each year there are celebration in memory of the Girmityas and Indian culture.
+A resolution was passed in public discussion that every year on 14 May as to be Girmit Remembrance Day.
+14 May is the day that the Leonidas (the first ship of indentured Indians) arrived in Fiji in 1879.
+Throughout the country each year there are celebrations in memory of the Girmityas and Indian culture.

 Grenada

 The 100th anniversary of the first arrival of Indians in Grenada was commemorated in 1957.
 This was the first ever commemoration of the day in Grenada.
 The next commemoration would occur more than five decades later in 2009.
 On 29 April 2009, the Government of Grenada declared that 1 May would officially be designated as Indian Arrival Day and observed annually alongside the existing Labour Day.
 The date was already a public holiday in Grenada, on account of Labour Day.
 The Government also announced that Boucherie Road, the road leading to the site of the arrival of the Maidstone, would be officially renamed Maidstone Road to honour the arrival of Indians in Grenada.
 The renaming was officially carried out in a ceremony at 10:30 AM at La Fortune Junction, St. Patrick on 2 May 2009.
 Governor General Sir Carlyle Glean unveiled a granite plaque commemorating the arrival of the first Indians in Grenada.
 The plaque bears the inscription, "On 1st May 1857, in this bay the sailing vessel "Maidstone" anchored and landed 287 passengers having left India three months earlier, with 304 passengers.
 Between the years 1857 and 1890 other ships anchored in this and other bays bringing a total of 3,200 persons from India to work as agricultural indentured labourers in Grenada.
 This monument is dedicated to those who became the genesis of the Indo-Grenadian population of our nation".